-Profit for the year
+Profit for the year ended December 31, 2017

-As a result of the above, our profit for the year increased slightly by 7.2% to RMB404.8 million for 2015 from RMB377.7 million for 2014.
-The profit for the year mainly arose from the profit in Greater Western Taiwan Straits Economic Zone for RMB372.9 million, Central and Western Regions for RMB63.9 million, Bohai Economic Rim for RMB124.6 million, partially offset by the loss in Pearl River Delta Region for RMB32.4 million and Others segment for RMB124.2 million.
+As a result of the foregoing, our profit increased by 78.5 % to RMB990.1 million for 2017 from RMB 554.8 million for 2016.
+The profit for the year ended 31 December 2017 was mainly attributable to the profit in the Greater Western Taiwan Straits Economic Zone of RMB188.9 million, Central and Western Regions of RMB440.1 million, Bohai Economic Rim of RMB465.1 million, Pearl River Delta Region of RMB96.8 million which was partially offset by loss of Others segment for RMB200.8 million.

-Profit for the year attributable to the non-controlling interests
+Profit for the year attributable to non-controlling interests